 Best places to stay in Meje

 Firule, Trstenik and Znjan – Where to stay in Split for families

 Going east from the beach of Bacvice are three additional beach areas.
-First, Firule Beach, then Trstenik Beach and finally Znjan Beach.
+First, Firule Beach, then Trstenik and finally Znjan Beach.
 Firule beach is popular with families as it’s very shallow and calm, without the crowds of more popular beaches nearby.
 Trstenik is a hidden gem of a beach near the Radisson Blu Split, with very nice beach facilities.
 All 3 of these beaches are within 3.5km of each other.

 Znjan is also a popular beach and one of the larger beaches in Split.
 These areas tend to be quieter neighborhoods, perhaps 20 minutes from the city center, but if you want to know where to stay in Split near the beach, Firule, Trstenik and Znjan certainly have many options for you.